IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 ```
 {: .source}

-For example, let's check if the number is greater than 100 and print greater if the number is greater than 100 or print not greater if the number is less or equal to 100.
+For example, let's check if a number is greater than 100.
+If yes, print "greater", otherwise print "not greater".
 ```matlab
 number = 37